johnnyintheoc/nodejs-express/README.md

-# Node JS Express Web Server: Routing + MySQL
+# Node.js Express Web Server: Routing + MySQL
 <p>Example of a Node.js dynamic website that can serve data from a MySQL database.</p>
 <p>Packages used: express, express-handlebars, method-override, body-parser, mysql</p>
 <p>Pages: Home, About, Contact.</p>